Quantifying Data Similarity Using Cross Learning: Proposed Research

+The Cross-Learning Score is then defined as the symmetric average of these two directional discrepancies:

+Under the 0-1 loss for classification, each expectation corresponds to a misclassification rate in $[0,1]$.
+Therefore, $\Delta_{s\to t}, \Delta_{t\to s} \in [-1,1]$, and $\mathrm{CLS} \in [-1,1]$ in classification problems.
+For other loss functions, such as the squared error loss in regression, CLS is not necessarily bounded within $[-1,1]$, as the loss values themselves are unbounded.
+In general, a small CLS indicates that the two optimal predictors behave similarly across both domains, implying high data similarity and strong cross-domain compatibility.
+A large CLS indicates substantial predictive discrepancy between domains, reflecting lower data similarity.

 In the above formulation, both tasks are treated equally, making CLS a symmetric measure.
-If one task is more important than the other, a weighted average $\text{CLS}_w = w ~ \mathbb{E}_{(\mathbf{X},Y)\sim\mathcal{P}^{(s)}}\!\left[\ell(f^{*(t)}(\mathbf{X}),Y)\right] + (1-w) ~ \mathbb{E}_{(\mathbf{X},Y)\sim\mathcal{P}^{(t)}}\!\left[\ell(f^{*(s)}(\mathbf{X}),Y)\right] $ can be used, where $0<w<1$ is a pre-specified weight parameter to indicate the difference.
+If one task is more important than the other, a weighted average $\mathrm{CLS}_w = w ~\Delta_{s \to t} + (1-w) ~ \Delta_{t \to s} $ can be used, where $0\leq w\leq 1$ is a pre-specified weight parameter to indicate the difference.

 The CLS is a theoretical concept that can not computed without knowledge of the Bayes rule $f^*$.
 We refer to this as the \textit{oracle} CLS.
 In practice, we must estimate it from data.
-Section 3 presents its empirical approximation, $\widehat{\text{CLS}}$, computed from the observed datasets $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$ using several algorithms.
+Section~\ref{comp_alg} presents its empirical approximation, $\widehat{\mathrm{CLS}}$, computed from the observed datasets $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$ using several algorithms.

-\subsection{Theoretical Validity of CLS}
+\subsubsection{Theoretical Validity of CLS}

-We establish the theoretical foundation of CLS under two canonical settings, probit regression model and linear discriminant analysis (LDA).
-CLS is shown to be closely connected to cosine similarity between decision boundaries of the target and source tasks.
-Similar insight holds for nonlinear settings, but closed-form expressions are available for linear cases.
+We establish the theoretical foundation of CLS under two canonical linear settings: the probit regression model and linear discriminant analysis (LDA).
+In these settings, CLS is shown to be closely connected to cosine similarity between decision boundaries of the target and source tasks.
+This result provides a geometric interpretation of CLS in terms of boundary alignment.
+Although closed-form expressions are available only in linear cases, the theoretical analysis offers intuition for more general scenarios.
+Our numerical experiments suggest that the monotonic relationship between CLS and underlying task similarity extends to nonlinear decision boundaries as well. \begin{defin} \jw{For any symmetric positive semidefinite matrix $\Sigma$ and nonnegative scalars $\tau_x,\tau_y$, define the noise-adjusted generalized cosine similarity